Moussa Konaté (kickboxer)

 Moussa Konaté (born May 16, 1978) is a French Muay Thai kickboxer who trains in Villiers-sur-Marne, France.
 Moussa Konaté is a professional Muay Thai kickboxer, he is coach in Villiers-sur-Marne, in his own club called KONATEAM.
 He is the former WAKO Pro European and World Muaythai champion.

 Kickboxing career

-He fought Bruno Bigot for the WAKO Pro World Muaythai title during Maxi Fight 1.
+Konaté fought Bruno Bigot for the WAKO Pro World Muaythai title during Maxi Fight 1.
 Konaté won the fight by a fourth round TKO.

 Moussa took part in an eight man Gala International De Boxe Thai 73 kg tournament.
 He beat Philippe Salmon by decision in quarter finals, Ludovic Millet by KO in the semifinals, but lost to Bakari Tounkara by KO in the finals.